 Once hair starts to regrow, treat your scalp, the new hair and any remaining hair with extra care and pampering: no tight hairstyles, no heat styling and no chemical treatments.
-Sleep on a friction-reducing pillowcase, like our Good Nights and Hair Days Pillowcase and use super soft hair ties like our Organic Bamboo Cotton Hair Ties, if needed.
+Sleep on a friction-reducing pillowcase and use super soft hair ties, if needed.

 Change Your Shampoo and Conditioner